 If you're going to need your money soon, you should probably avoid riskier funds.
 These funds tend to pay off more in the long run, but they also have a tendency to go up and down a bit in the short run.

 Here’s an example: say you invested $100 in the US500 fund back in May of 2017.
 At that time, they were worth $6.44 per share, so you would have got 16 shares (we’re rounding up).

 Those shares are now worth $6.91, so if you sold your shares today, you’d have $110.
 Nice!

 But wait—what if you had a very short horizon, and sold your shares in August?
 Things were not so rosy back then, and shares were only worth $6.05 each.
 Your $100 would have been worth $97.
 You lost $3.
 Stink.

 This shows that your time horizon matters.
-If you’re not selling when your shares are worth less than you paid for them, then you’re okay.
-But if you need the money, and need to sell when your shares are not worth very much, then you’re going to pay a steep price for your risk.
+If you’re not cashing out when your investment is worth less than you paid for it, then you’re okay.
+But if you need the money, and need to cash out when things are not worth very much, then you’re going to pay a steep price for your risk.
 So make sure you tie your level of risk with your time horizon.
 Longer horizon = more risk.

 So that’s really it: investing in funds is about risk and time.
 The more time you have, the more risk you can take.
 And the more risk you can take, the higher you should expect your returns to be to compensate for that return.
 Another reason diversification is so key!
 So buy, hold, and wait to get the rewards.